storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

     - The node is in good standing and does not need to be updated.

-2) The current offline score is below the OfflineThreshold
+2) The current online score is below the OfflineThreshold

     2a.
 The node is under review